dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

     - /js/posts/gym-traffic/heat-chart.js
 ---

-Every time a student cards into a UCLA Recreation facility, the visit is timestamped and recorded.
+Every time a student cards into a UCLA Recreation facility, the visit is time-stamped and recorded.
 Last school year, **1.5 million visits** were recorded like that.
 These records tell us a lot about how students use each facility and could suggest **when and where you should workout**.

-An obvious use of that data – all entrance records from the 2015 to 2016 school year – is to **estimate how many people are in the gym at any given moment**.
+An obvious use of that data – all entrance records from the 2015-2016 school year – is to **estimate how many people are in the gym at any given moment**.
-Because the anonymized records include only the timestamp of each entrance, but not the headcount inside a gym or the exit timestamp, we need a model to *estimate* traffic.
+Because the anonymized records include only the time stamp of each entrance, but not the headcount inside a gym or the exit time stamp, we need a model to *estimate* traffic.

 That model would have to account for not only people who entered at a particular time (for which we use the data) but also *some proportion* of the people who entered *previously* and remained (here's where the model comes in).
 More details are explained later in the post.

 ## Choosing between Wooden and BFit

-Wooden's much higher capacity means **it normally houses between two and three times as many people as BFit**.
+Wooden's larger space means that **it normally houses between two and three times as many people as BFit**.
 From time to time, BFit does reach about the same level of traffic as Wooden.
 In those cases, we might argue that Wooden is the better, less crowded place to workout.
-Conversely, when Wooden is *a lot* (say more than 3 times) busier than BFit, BFit might be a better choice.
+Conversely, when Wooden is *a lot* busier than BFit (say more than 3 times), BFit might be a better choice.

   <div class='ui centered medium header'>Wooden or BFit</div>
   <div class='ui centered grid'>